 Fund a testamentary charitable remainder trust.
 When you fund a charitable remainder trust with your heavily taxed retirement plan assets, the trust will receive the proceeds of your plan.
 The trust typically pays income to one or more named beneficiaries for life or for a set term of up to 20 years, after which the remaining assets in the trust would go to support the Cincinnati Zoo & Botanical Garden.
 This gift provides excellent tax and income benefits for you while supporting your family and our work.

-A donor advised fund.When retirement plan assets pass to your heirs, they can be subject to federal income and estate taxes.
-This combined income and estate tax burden can be substantial, greatly reducing the value of the intended gift.
+A donor advised fund.When retirement plan assets pass to your heirs, distributions are taxed as ordinary income.
+This income tax burden can be substantial, greatly reducing the value of the intended gift.
 Instead, you can designate your donor advised fund as the beneficiary of all or a portion of your retirement plan assets.
 Your fund receives the full amount of the gift and bypasses any federal taxes.

 Legal Name: Cincinnati Zoo & Botanical Garden